tonethar/IGME-110-Fall-2025/documents/p2-mockup-draft.md

 ## I. Infographic Requirements
 - Your infographic needs to include the following elements:

-1) A title - one that is clearly identifiable and legible, and that makes it clear what the infographic is about.
+1) A ***title*** - one that is clearly identifiable and legible, and that makes it clear what the infographic is about.

     - So, just using the title of the product is not enough ...
     - What aspect of the product are you talking about?
 Features?
 How it compares to others?
 A timeline of how that type of product has evolved?
 The process of using it?

-2) At least five elements in the infographic.
-Each should be labeled in a way that is clearly identifiable and legible, and that gives the reader an immediate sense of what the infographic conveys.
+2) At least ***five elements*** in the infographic.
+Each should be labeled in a way that is clearly identifiable and legible, and that gives the reader an immediate sense of what the infographic conveys

     - Think about the Canva video on infographics, and how it started with the presenter trying to identify the topic of an infographic based on the element titles and images alone

-3) And speaking of images, each element should have an image that clearly illustrates its role in the overall infographic
+3) And speaking of images, ***each element should have an image*** that clearly illustrates its role in the overall infographic
     - The images should be similar in their design, and easy to recognize when scanning the infographic.
-Photographs are generally a poor choice here - you want clear, clean graphics.
+Photographs are generally a poor choice here - you want clear, clean graphics
     - Consider using sites like the Noun Project or Font Awesome.
-Some of the tools we've suggested (like Canva and Adobe Express) also have images and icons available.&nbsp;
+Some of the tools we've suggested (like Canva and Adobe Express) also have images and icons available

-4) A color scheme, typefaces, and images that are cohesive and appropriate.
-These can come from your original mood board plan - or, if you've decided to go in a different direction, colors and images that are still part of a specific design approach/theme.
+4) A ***color scheme, typefaces, and images that are cohesive and appropriate***.
+These can come from your original mood board plan - or, if you've decided to go in a different direction, colors and images that are still part of a specific design approach/theme

 ---